robert-rjm/Drinking-BlackJack/README.md

 ## 📄 License

-This project is licensed under the TBD.
-License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the TBD License - see the [LICENSE](LICENSE) file for details.

 ---